Skip to main content

 Can I use pantoprazole or omeprazole with alcohol?

 Consuming alcohol may increase certain side effects associated with pantoprazole or omeprazole.
-Alcohol may worsen PPI side effects, such as headache and nausea.
+Alcohol may worsen certain side effects of pantoprazole and omeprazole, such as headache and nausea.

-Is OTC omeprazole the same as the prescription?
+Is OTC omeprazole the same as a prescription?

-Over-the-counter (OTC) omeprazole contains the same active ingredient found in prescription-strength omeprazole.
+OTC omeprazole contains the same drug and strength as prescription omeprazole.
 OTC omeprazole can be found as OTC Prilosec in a 14-day supply of 20 mg tablets.
-This treatment course should not be taken more than once every 4 months.
+This treatment course should not be taken more than once every four months.